CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

 ### Create an Unlimited Collection using the SDK

 *Unlimited containers have higher storage and throughput limits.
 To create a container as unlimited, you must specify a partition key and a minimum throughput of 1,000 RU/s.
-You will specify those values when creating a container in this task.*
+You will specify those values when creating a container in this task.
+A partition key is a logical hint for distributing data onto a scaled out underlying set of physical partitions and for efficiently routing queries to the appropriate underlying partition.
+To learn more, refer to [/docs.microsoft.com/azure/cosmos-db/partition-data](https://docs.microsoft.com/en-us/azure/cosmos-db/partition-data).*

 1. Locate the using block within the **Main** method and delete any existing code: